Date of Award:

 I found that the sagebrush canopy influenced the survival of two native wildflower species, Munro’s globemallow and common yarrow, when they were transplanted as seedlings, but survival of two native transplanted grass species, bluebunch wheatgrass and squirreltail, was unaffected by the sagebrush canopy.
 However, when those same grasses were planted as seeds, if the seeds emerged, their emergence was highest near the canopy.
 Some of the attributes that make the canopy a “good” place for grasses and wildflowers to grow extend into the interspace, making the interspace potentially similarly “good.”
 I found that bluebunch wheatgrass and globemallow were shade tolerant and grew in ways that may allow them to be competitive under the canopy and persist in the interspaces, outside of what is generally considered a “good” nurse shrub microenvironment.

 Koutzoukis, Sofia, "A Fine-Scale Understanding of Sagebrush Islands to Improve Restoration Outcomes in the Intermountain West" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8762.